“I remember using the internet for the first time. I was worried selecting CTRL-A and backspace would delete the entire website.”

 Every morning around 9:15, after the morning scrum, Chase heads down to grab a cup of coffee.
 It’s a tradition you can set your watch to.

 The coffee drives him to take on the complicated challenges a developer faces every day.
 And Chase loves those challenges.
 He’d do this at home if he wasn’t doing it at work.
-Simply put, from his early days planning to become a Windows application developer to his current work, he’s doing exactly what he wants to do: create something great, make people happy, play around on computers.
+Simply put, from his early days planning to become a Windows application developer to his current work as a Certified Umbraco Developer, he’s doing exactly what he wants to do: create something great, make people happy, play around on computers.

 There’s probably something in that: the push toward building something great given a finite set of tools.
 Today, it’s collecting victory points.
 Tomorrow, it’s the whole world wide web.